cawleyflower/testDocs/content/CumulusLinux/Layer_3/Open_Shortest_Path_First_-_OSPF.md

 {{%notice note%}}

-  - Routers R3, R4, R5, R6 are *border routers* (ABRs).
-These routers
+  - Routers R3, R4, R5, R6 are *area border routers* (ABRs).
+These
-    have links to multiple areas and perform a set of specialized tasks, such as SPF computation per area and summarization of routes across areas.
+    routers have links to multiple areas and perform a set of specialized tasks, such as SPF computation per area and summarization of routes across areas.

   - Most of the LSAs have an area-level flooding scope.
 These include router LSA, network LSA, and summary LSA.